csids/spltime/cran-comments.md

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+NOTE:
+New submission by Chi Zhang